 As we are a Countywide service, and once fully operational clinics will be held in the Yeovil, Bridgwater, Wells and Taunton.
 At present, we are undertaking remote assessments via Attend Anywhere, NHS Video Consultation software.

-Waiting times for assessment appointments are currently 12 to 18 months years.
+Waiting times for assessment appointments are currently 24+ months.
 If your referral has been accepted, we will contact you once you are at the top of the list.

 Assessment and Diagnosis